thirtythreeforty/neolink/README.md

 permitted_users = ["someone", "someoneelse"]
 ```

+Anywhere a username is accepted it can take any username or one of the following special values.
+- `anyone` means any user with a valid user/pass
+- `anonymous` means no user/pass required

 You can change the Neolink log level by setting the `RUST_LOG` environment variable (not in the configuration file) to one of `error`, `warn`, `info`, `debug`, or `trace`:

 ```